P: ISSN No. 0976-8602 RNI No. UPENG/2012/42622 VOL.- XII , ISSUE- I January - 2023

 Gynecology is a branch of medicine that deals with the health of the female reproductive system (uterus, vagina and ovaries) (Rahman, 2014).
 Until now some tribal women of Purulia district do not consult to the doctor for their lack of awareness and hesitation (Wadankar et al.,2011). they depend on some medicinal plants for the treatments of various gynaecological problems including anti-fertility, menstrual problems, delivery problems suggested by old experienced women of the village.
 This present study concentrated on the plants used by tribal women for their various gynaecological problems (Jan et al., 2020).

-Aim of study The aim of this study is to acquire the knowledge to solve gynaecological problems by the plants collected from the ethnic people of Purulia districts.
+The aim of this study is to acquire the knowledge to solve gynaecological problems by the plants collected from the ethnic people of Purulia districts.
 The prime objective of this work is to spread awareness about various gynecological diseases.

 Review of Literature